 This article is relevant to issues with Memory Performance.
-If you are unsure what the cause of Performance issues in your doc is, please refer to the article on Improving Performance.
+If you are unsure if this applies to your doc, refer to the article on Improving Performance.

 Memory performance issues show up when your document is too big to be loaded on your device.
-We typically observe this when docs approach the API size limit of 125MB (or 10,000 rows with typical use).
-The most common symptom of memory performance issues is when your doc no longer opens on Mobile.
+We typically observe this when docs are in the tens of thousands of rows.
+The most common indicator is when your doc no longer opens on Mobile.
 When you try to load your doc, you might see an error like this:

-This error can show up for a variety of reasons and there is only a small likelihood that it is caused by memory performance issues.
-If your doc does not have thousands of rows or large image files in it, the issue in your doc is almost certainly caused by something else.
-However, if you are seeing an error like the one above, please get in touch with us over Intercom anyway and we can help to address it.
+Hopefully, you never see this error; but, if you do, there’s only a small likelihood it’s related to memory performance.
+If your doc does not have a significant number of large image files in it, the cause is likely something else.
+However, if you are seeing an error like the one above, please contact our support team so we can help.

-If your doc has gotten so big that it has memory issues, there is unfortunately not much you can do to fix it other than reducing the amount of data in it.
+If your doc’s size is causing memory issues, the main thing you can do is reduce the amount of data in it.
 Here are some tips on the ways you can go about doing it:

 Switch from images to image URL: If you have lots of large images in your doc or an image column in your tables, it might help to switch to using Image URL instead.